rakaki/mpv-android-anime4k/README_EN.md

 - **V**ideo - Video
 - **4K** - Ultra high definition resolution

-This name reflects the software's primary positioning as a high-definition local video player optimized for anime enthusiasts.
+This project aims to optimize and upscale anime-style videos, though it can also be used as a regular video player.

 ## Screenshots